Published and accepted papers

 ALEA Best Paper in Corporate Law and Governance Award (2023)

-Abstract: We study contractual innovations in poison pills, focusing on low ownership thresholds and acting-in-concert provisions, as defensive tactics against shareholder activism.
-Leveraging unique data on hedge fund access to SEC filings as a proxy for intervention threats, we find that firms with highly-viewed filings are significantly more likely to adopt poison pills.
-Relative to other intervention-susceptible firms, those that respond by adopting pills experience fewer 13D filings, lower CEO turnover, and are less likely to adjust corporate policies commonly targeted by activists, such as reduced investment and increased share buybacks.
-Our findings inform policies regulating defensive measures against activists' interventions.
+Abstract: We examine the contractual evolution of poison pill design, focusing on declining ownership triggers, acting-in-concert provisions, and synthetic equity clauses that tailor pills to defend against shareholder activism.
+Using novel data on hedge fund access to SEC filings as a proxy for intervention threats, we find that firms facing activist pressure are more likely to adopt anti-activist pills.
+Relative to comparable firms under activist scrutiny, pill adopters experience fewer interventions and are less likely to pursue activist-driven policies, such as reduced investment or increased buybacks.
+These findings contribute to policy debates on the regulation of defensive measures against activist interventions.

-Production and Externalities: The Role of Corporate Governance (with Alvin Chen) (draft coming soon)
+Production and Externalities: How Corporate Governance Shapes Social Costs (with Alvin Chen)

 WRDS Best Paper Award at the Drexel Corporate Governance Conference (2024)